|Category||Marketing and Communication|

 This Web Policy sets out long term policy and principles.
 The associated Web Guidelines are regularly updated to provide information relevant to a rapidly changing web environment.

-The Web Policy, sponsored by the Director of Marketing and Communications, is developed by the Web Advisory Committee, which has representatives from:
+The Web Policy, sponsored by the Deputy Vice-Chancellor (External Engagement), is developed by the Web Advisory Committee, which has representatives from:

 - School of Business/Division of Commerce

 - Division of Health Sciences

 - Academic Services

 - University Library